UTMediaCAT/mediacat-domain-crawler/README.md

 It is very likely that you crawl too fast so the domain blcok you.
 There are few strategies you can use to avoid this problem.

  - ## always do a testing crawl first
+    Always run a small test crawl (about 2000 URLs) before crawl the whole domain.
+If you get errors in the test crawl, slow the crawler down.

  - ## use stealth flags
+    Use `-stealth 2000` [flag](https://github.com/UTMediaCAT/mediacat-domain-crawler/edit/master/README.md#flags), increase the sleepTime if still getting error.

  - ## crawl in round
+    Crawl multiple domains in one crawl.
+The crawler will loop through the domains to crawl n [`(-n flag)`](https://github.com/UTMediaCAT/mediacat-domain-crawler/edit/master/README.md#flags) pages from each domain in each round.
+You should keep `n` small (-n 200) for this to work.

  - ## the crawl break
+    To avoid being completely blocked by the domain.
+The crawler will stop and send an email (if enable -e flag) when encouter too many errors.
+Default is 10.
+You can change this number by changing the variable `MAXIMUM_FAIL_TIME` in `/newCrawler/batchCrawl.js/`.

 # testing